Itential-Pre-Builts/Kentik-REST-Example/documentation/Device Onboarding - Kentik - Example.md

 ## Overview

-This automation example can be installed and reviewed for ideas on how to create a Cisco IOS device onboarded to Itential Automation Gateway and stored in an inventory system such as NetBox in Kentik.
+This automation example can be installed and reviewed for ideas on how to query a Cisco IOS device from NetBox that has already been onboarded to Itential Automation Gateway (IAG) and then onboards the device into Kentik.
+Once onboarded into Kentik, the device is configured via IAG to send flow data to Kentik.
+Finally, the automation validates that Kentik has received flow data from the device.

+IAP updates NetBox with the Kentik device ID and keeps Change Management up to date integrating with ServiceNow and MS Teams for notifications throughout the automation.
 If interested in fully running this automation, see `Configuring Dependencies` below for setting up required dependencies.

 ### Configuring Dependencies